16 Marketing Careers and Jobs

 In an era of online reviews, achieving customer success is more important than ever.
 If a customer becomes dissatisfied, not only do you risk losing their business but also many future customers.
 Customer success management is about making the most of your customer base.
 From them, you can learn how to improve your products and services, increase lifetime customer spending, and gain endorsements.

-Job titles: account manager, customer relationship manager, customer success advocate, customer success director, customer success manager, customer success specialist, marketing and customer relations manager, product and customer experience manager.
+Job descriptions: account manager, customer relationship manager, customer success advocate, customer success director, customer success manager, customer success specialist, marketing and customer relations manager, product and customer experience manager.

 Digital Marketing Manager